Britain's answer to Eek! The Cat

 , was pinned on to the show to teach Spanish.
 And in 2011 some of the characters, notably Tessie Bear, were given a redesign.

 This show contains the following tropes:

-- Absentee Actor: Miss Pink Cat does not appear in the video games.
+- Absentee Actor: Some characters are absent in the CGI spin offs.
+Miss Pink Cat also does not appear in the video games.

 - Annoying Younger Sibling: Taken to the extreme with Master Tubby Bear, who likes to sometimes cause trouble.